mlars84/vue-intro-fem/README.md

 ### METHODS
   - Are bound to the Vue instance, they are incredibly useful for functions you would like to access in directives
+  - Runs whenever an update occurs
+  - Not cached
+  - Typically invoked from v-on/@, but flexible
+  - Getter/setter (By default a getter)

 ### Computed
   - Computed properties are calculations that will be cached and will only update when needed.
   - Highly performant but use with understanding.
+  - a different view of the same data.
+Kinda like `.map()`.
+  - Runs only when a dependency has changed
+  - Cached
+  - Should be used as a property, in place of data
+  - By default getter only, but you can define a setter